 Frequently Asked Questions About Crystal Vein Dykes in Ontario

-What is the difference between a vein dyke and a pegmatite?
 Answer: The primary difference is their origin and composition.
 A pegmatite is an igneous rock formed from a water-rich magma, while a typical vein (or vein dyke) forms from hydrothermal (aqueous) solutions, and is not an igneous rock by definition.

-Are vein dykes legal to collect from in Ontario?
 Answer: Providing you are on crown land or on a patent claim that you have permission to collect on and you stay within the government provided rockhounding rules it is legal.

-Why is Bancroft famous for apatite and vein dykes?
 Answer: Bancroft sits in the Precambrian Grenville Province, a region that underwent massive mountain-building (orogeny) about a billion years ago, subjecting rocks to immense heat and pressure.
 This intense metamorphic event deeply buried and altered the rocks, creating conditions for large mineral grains, including apatite, to grow.
 Later, hot, mineral-rich fluids filled fractures (veins and dykes) in the rock, depositing abundant calcite, apatite, and other minerals like feldspar, mica, and titanite.

-How deep do you usually have to dig to reach crystals?
 Answer: Crystals are found scattered in the vicinity of any of several geological features such as pegmatites, skarns and vein dykes, but in lying on the surface they are soon abraided and fractured.
 Below 4 feet in depth crystals in vein dykes start improving in quality as they have been less exposed to weathering.

-What minerals are most common in Ontario vein dykes?
-Each vein dyke is different despite its potentially close proximity to any other vein dyke, minerals tend to be grouped according to the cooling temperature of a vein dyke, but to generalize you should expect to find apatite, feldspar (plagioclase and microcline), titanite, mica, zircon, edenite, monazite, diopside, amphibole and pyroxenite
+Answer: Each vein dyke is different despite its potentially close proximity to any other vein dyke, minerals tend to be grouped according to the cooling temperature of a vein dyke, but to generalize you should expect to find apatite, feldspar (plagioclase and microcline), titanite, mica, zircon, edenite, monazite, diopside, amphibole and pyroxenite

 Final Thoughts for Ontario Rockhounds Exploring Crystal Vein Dykes